sparkflows/writing-new-node/README.md

 * check for the Class of each model using instanceof
 * Use the model objects of types you are interested in and process them appropriately

+## Passing any value from one Node to the Immediate Next Nodes

+There are cases when a value from one Node needs to be passed to the Immediate Next Nodes.

+Node has the ability to receive objects from the previous Nodes.
+It stores them in a HashMap.

+* public transient HashMap<String, Object> incomingValues = new HashMap<>();

+A Node can pass (name, value) to the immediate next nodes using the method below:

+* public void passValueToImmediateNextNodes(JobContext jobContext, String name, Object value)